SilviuBadic/To-do-list-JavaScript/README.md

 # To Do List
-This is one of my first project using JavaScript.
+This is one of my first projects using JavaScript.
 I've tried to make a simple interactive To-Do-List by applying some JavaScript code.
-The main point of the application is to write a to do thing, to set the start and end dates, and then just add it to the next row just by pressing the interactive green Add button.
+The main point of the application is to write a to do thing, to set the start and end dates, and then just add it to the next row by pressing the interactive green Add button.

-In case we want to delete one of the rows we can use the other interactive red buttton.
+In case we want to delete one of the rows we can use the other interactive red Delete buttton.
+We can select the date by typing the date we want or just by pressing the small calendar icon and choose from there.

 ## Demo